verticonaut/blacksheep/README.md

 #### Blacksheep::Decorators::DefaultErrorHandler

 A default error handler can be used in API opertions.
-The handler catches an error and returns a JsonResultObject such as
+The handler catches an error and returns an ActionResult such as…

 ```ruby
 def handle_exception(exception)